 Wied’s marmosets eat fruits, flowers, plant exudates (gums, saps, and latex), frogs, snails, lizards, and insects.
 During the wet season, they consume more fruit and flowers, while in the dry season more exudates are consumed.

 Marmosets have an interesting adaptation for gouging tree trunks, branches, and vines.
 They have specialized teeth for gouging holes into tree bark for sap and other exudates.

 Behavior and Lifestyle

 Wied’s marmosets are arboreal and diurnal.
 They move quadrupedally through the forest and often leap from tree to tree.
-Their agility is similar to that of a squirrel’s, including leaping, hopping, and running.
+Their agility is similar to that of a squirrel, including leaping, hopping, and running.
 They travel about 0.5–0.75 miles (830–1200 m) a day for food.
 While traveling, golden-headed lion tamarins (Leontopithecus chrysomelas) often join Wied’s marmosets in search of food.
-They are known to have a sympatric relationship and do not fight with one another.
+They have a sympatric relationship and do not fight with one another.
 The marmosets tend to forage in the middle and lower parts of the canopy, while the tamarins forage higher in the canopy.
 Both of these monkey groups benefit from this relationship because there are additional eyes above and below the trees to watch for potential predators and to receive early warning calls.